Jonmainhart/pbj/README.md

 1. PBJ Dashboard creates the week's NFL schedule.
 2. The commissioner exports player picks to CSV.
 3. Pushing the CSV imports the picks.
+4. The week is rescored and season statistics are rebuilt after player changes.
-4. Game data is updated automatically around NFL game times.
+5. Game data is updated automatically around NFL game times.
-5. Weekly results are recalculated as games finish.
+6. Weekly results are recalculated as games finish.
-6. Season statistics are rebuilt after scoring changes.
+7. Season statistics are rebuilt after scoring changes.

 Invalid CSV imports do not replace existing player data.